Heather Rae Young & Tarek El Moussa Hint Christine Quinn May Not Be Invited To Their Wedding After Trash Talk

-Heather Rae Young and Tarek El Moussa say they have no time for Christie Quinn’s trash talk.
+Heather Rae Young and Tarek El Moussa say they have no time for Christine Quinn’s trash talk.

-The Selling Sunset star and her fiance gave the skinny on their dynamic with Christine on the Not Skinny But Not Fat podcast this week, and they made it clear they know how to shut out the outspoken Oppenheim Group realtor.
+The Selling Sunset star and her fiancé gave the skinny on their dynamic with Christine on the Not Skinny But Not Fat podcast this week, and they made it clear they know how to shut out the outspoken Oppenheim Group realtor.

 During the interview, which is available here, Heather, 33, quipped that she’s unsure who will be invited to her upcoming wedding to the Flipping 101 star, noting that she will have to see who she’s “talking to” when it’s time to send the invites out.